Frequently Asked Questions

 • We are continuously striving to make birth family searching more accessible and affordable.
 While we have lots of exciting plans we hope to implement in the future, these are our current offerings:

-• Free DNA tests for potential birth relatives in any part of China
+• Free DNA tests, funded by your donations, for potential birth relatives in any part of China

 • Assistance for adoptees to register with the National Reunion Database